 - salary and conditions

-- the location, likely numbers of opportunities and levels of competition (job market)
+- the location, likely numbers of opportunities and levels of competition (job market).
+Learn more about what the job market is and how to research it in our short video.

 - possibilities for career progression, training and development